thomascgray/fantasy-content-generator/docs/API.md

 - `generate();`

-A generated NPC will have a race, a gender, a name (based on the race and gender), 1-2 random character traits, and 1-2 random character flaws.
+A generated NPC will have a race, a gender and a name (based on the race and gender).

+**NPC character traits, desires, flaws and relationships coming soon!**
 ```js
 FCG.NPCs.generate();